JaCoWymowny/converter/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Description

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
+To make this project, I used ReactJS, Typescript and React Query.
+To convert currency, project connects to the external api and save history to Localstorage

+### How to Run this project?

+Got to site: https://currency-converter-site.netlify.app <br />
+U can also check this project on your own computer. <br />
+1. Download the repository from github Page
+2. After unzip open project with IDE
+3. Use npm install
+4. Then npm start.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+5. [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `npm test`